mui/material-ui/docs/src/pages/demos/tabs/tabs.md

 {{"demo": "pages/demos/tabs/IconTabs.js"}}
 {{"demo": "pages/demos/tabs/IconLabelTabs.js"}}

-## Disabled Tab

-Tab may be disabled by setting `disabled` property.

-{{"demo": "pages/demos/tabs/DisabledTabs.js"}}

 ## Customized Tabs

-If you have been reading the [overrides documentation page](/customization/overrides) but you are not confident jumping in, here's an example of how you can change the main color of the Tabs.
+If you have read the [overrides documentation page](/customization/overrides) but aren't confident jumping in, here's an example of how you can change the main color of the Tabs.
 The following demo matches the [Ant Design UI](https://ant.design/components/tabs/).

 {{"demo": "pages/demos/tabs/CustomizedTabs.js"}}